-Treatment should be administered within 48‑72 hours of onset of precursor symptoms in order to halt virus replication and to reduce the severity of the episode.
-Treatment is not likely to lead to the eradication of the virus.
-However, in frequent recurrences of herpes labialis and in particular in more than 6 episodes a year, prophylactic suppressive treatment with antiviral drugs is recommended, using, however, the lowest dosage for a long period of time for 6 months or a year.
+Herpes labialis or Oral Herpes’ treatment is not likely to lead to the eradication of the virus.
+Yet, in frequent recurrences (more than 6 episodes a year), prophylactic suppressive treatment with antiviral drugs is recommended, using, however, the lowest dosage for a long period of time (6-12 months).